24 Interesting Facts About East Timor (Timor-Leste)

 Aerial view of Cristo Rei

 22. East Timor is one of the poorest countries in Asia when measured by GDP per capita based on purchasing power parity (PPP).
-It is also the poorest country in East Asia.
+It is also the poorest country in Southeast Asia.

-23. East Timor is the world’s second hungriest country and suffers from “alarming” levels of hunger according to the 2021 Global Hunger Index.
+23. East Timor is the 112th hungriest country out of 125 countries and suffers from serious levels of hunger according to the 2023 Global Hunger Index.

 Every effort has been made to verify these facts about East Timor.
 However, if you find an error or have any questions, please contact us.